claudiacachayosorio/demo-gifs/README.md

 * `name` project repository's name to be used for the gif filename
 * `homepage` url of the live demo to take screenshots and animate as a gif

 Deploy all changes.
 You can check the **Actions** tab of both repositories to watch the progress.
-From then on, `[name].gif` will be saved to your S3 bucket every time the corresponding project repo is pushed to origin.
-Repeat for each repository with a live web page you want to showcase.
+From then on, `[name].gif` will be saved to your S3 bucket every time the corresponding project repository is pushed to origin.
+Repeat for each project with a live web page you want to showcase.

 ## Commands